vilterp/elm-tracing-interpreter/README.md

   - doesn't even handle importing Elm code from other modules (almost there); doesn't yet reimplement things in `core` that are implemented with native code
 - visualization
   - would like to link the flame graph, value viewer, and source code viewer together a lot more.
-  - general usability & explorability…
+  - general usability & explorability… (i.e. don't show all the red lines at once; enable drilling down and following a thread)

 ## Practical challenges

+- Upstreaming the JSON AST compiler backend (currently it's not even a flag or anything; always does JSON. "hacking" is really a descriptive word of what I did here)
 - How to keep Elm AST types in sync with Haskell types (this may be useful for other projects though)
 - How to fit this inside of the time-travelling debugger, or generally make it usable in more places